-CLfT Online - Hunting for Conservation (HfC) is an online program designed specifically for university students majoring in natural resources who do not hunt and provides them with an understanding of the diverse values and important roles of hunting in North America.
+CLfT Online - Hunting for Conservation (HfC) is an online professional development program designed specifically for university students majoring in natural resources who do not hunt and provides them with an understanding of the diverse values and important roles of hunting in North America.
 Course material is based on many of the same principles and goals of our in-person Conservation Leaders for Tomorrow (CLfT) workshops for natural resource agency employees.

 Through several modules, students explore the conservation theories, policy, and practices that apply to hunting and the sustainable uses of wildlife in North America.
 Content for the program was developed by CLfT staff and over two dozen CLfT instructors and presented in the forms of video presentations, written materials, and assessments.